History of Barbados

 Barbados is an island country in the southeastern Caribbean Sea, situated about 100 mi east of Saint Vincent and the Grenadines.
 Roughly triangular in shape, the island measures some 21 mi from northwest to southeast and about 14 mi from east to west at its widest point.
 The capital and largest town is Bridgetown, which is also the main seaport.

-Barbados was inhabited by indigenous peoples – Arawaks and Caribs – prior to the European colonisation of the Americas in the 16th century.
+Barbados was inhabited by Indigenous peoples – Arawaks and Kalinago – prior to the European colonisation of the Americas in the 16th century.
 The island was briefly claimed by the Spanish Empire who saw trees with a beard like feature (hence the name Barbados), and then by Portugal from 1532 to 1620.
 The island was an English and later a British colony from 1625 until 1966.
 Sugar cane cultivation in Barbados began in the 1640s, which saw the increasing importation of black slaves from West Africa.
 Several black slave codes were implemented in the late-17th century which resulted in several slave rebellion attempts, however none was successful.
 The Consolidated Slave Law was passed following the largest slave rebellion in Barbadian history, this was then followed by the total abolition of slavery in the British Empire in 1834.
 Britain continued to rule the island until independence was granted in 1966 and the state became a member of the Commonwealth of Nations.

 From 1966 to 2021, Barbados was a constitutional monarchy and parliamentary democracy, modelled on the Westminster system, with Elizabeth II, Queen of Barbados, as head of state.
 Barbados became a republic on November 30, 2021, under Mia Mottley, thus removing the queen as its head of state.